Nexirift/pulsar/packages/misskey-js/etc/misskey-js.api.md

 // Warnings were encountered during analysis:
 //
 // built/entities.d.ts:32:5 - (ae-forgotten-export) The symbol "ModerationLogPayloads" needs to be exported by the entry point index.d.ts
-// built/streaming.d.ts:40:9 - (ae-forgotten-export) The symbol "ReconnectingWebSocket" needs to be exported by the entry point index.d.ts
 // built/streaming.types.d.ts:219:13 - (ae-forgotten-export) The symbol "ReversiUpdateKey" needs to be exported by the entry point index.d.ts
 // built/streaming.types.d.ts:233:13 - (ae-forgotten-export) The symbol "ReversiUpdateSettings" needs to be exported by the entry point index.d.ts